 Am I Depressed Or Is It Just A Phase?

 There are the usual factors at play when it comes to teen depression and suicide.
-Family life and relationship to parents are most critical in a teen's life.
+Family life and parental relationships are most critical in a teen's life.
 Academic, extracurricular, and social stressors are enough to make any teen feel stressed, and even depressed, but when the home is not a safe landing place for teens, they find they have no place to go.
 Recent studies have found that many teens use social media as means of crying out (Does "Facebook depression?" in teens exist?
 2013).
-However, unless a concerned adult sees and responds to this cry for help is sometimes only met with thumbs ups or the sad face icon.
+However, unless a concerned adult sees and responds to this cry for help, it may only be met with thumbs ups or the sad face icon.
 In fact, the ability to reach out socially for some teens is enough, and for some, Facebook depression groups offer a means of support they may not otherwise have (Lerman et al., 2016).